gravitational/teleport/docs/4.3/aws_oss_guide.md

 The first step is to create a cluster role and role binding that will allow the EC2 instance to impersonate other users, groups, and service accounts.

+The below command is ran on a machine with kubectl access to the cluster.

 ```bash
 cat << 'EOF' | kubectl apply -f -
 apiVersion: rbac.authorization.k8s.io/v1